Illinois entity search: How to find your business information

 How to find your entity type in Illinois

 General partnerships and sole proprietorships are not registered with the Illinois SOS.
-When they operate under an assumed name, they register that name with the appropriate county clerk.
+When they operate under an assumed name, the Assumed Business Name Act requires them to file a certificate with the County Clerk of the county where they conduct business.

 Where to find your Illinois entity type